Dysprosium-/human_sort/README.md

 	Put a blank line between groups of equal elements.

 	-l <logfile>
-	Load a comparisons log file.
-Comparisons stored in the log won't be asked again to the user.
+	Load a comparaisons log file. comparaisons stored in the log won't be asked again to the user.

 	--nolog
 	Doesn't save a log file.
 Use with caution.
 You really want a log file.